Epstein-Barr Virus Infection (cont.)

-Follow-up for Epstein-Barr Virus Infection
+Follow-up for an Epstein-Barr Virus Infection

 People with acute mononucleosis usually recover completely and do not need prolonged follow-up.
 The exceptions are people with an enlarged spleen who should be followed until this resolves.
 The few individuals who develop chronic neurological changes usually have follow-up with a neurologist.

-For More Information on Epstein-Barr Virus Infection
+For More Information on Epstein-Barr Virus Infections

 "Epstein-Barr Virus and Infectious Mononucleosis," CDC

 "Pediatric Mononucleosis and Epstein-Barr Virus Infection," Medscape.com

 Medically Reviewed by a Doctor on 7/28/2016

 Must Read Articles Related to Epstein-Barr Virus Infection